 This city was the birthplace of the Renaissance and the art museums here are a testament to that.
 Michelangelo’s David, the amazing Uffizi Gallery, the frescoes on the dome of the Duomo, and the statues that are on display in the historic city center are spectacular sights to see.
 But there are enough towers to climb, gelato to eat, and shops to visit that you don’t have to feel like you are on museum overload on a visit to Florence.

 Florence | Best places to visit in Italy

-Top Experiences: See Michelangelo’s David, climb the Duomo, tour the Uffizi Gallery, stroll across Ponte Vecchio, eat lots of gelato, and watch the sunset over Florence from Piazzale Michelangelo.
+Top Experiences: See Michelangelo’s David, climb the Duomo, tour the Uffizi Gallery, stroll across Ponte Vecchio, eat lots of gelato, visit the rooftop bars and restaurants, and watch the sunset over Florence from Piazzale Michelangelo.

 Ideas for Traveling with Kids: Florence can feel like museum overload for kids.
 In between museum visits, climb the towers and treat them to gelato.
 Tyler and Kara loved seeing Michelangelo’s David, climbing the Duomo, and walking through Boboli Gardens.
 They also enjoyed the Galileo Museum.

 How Much Time Do You Need in Florence?
 You can race through the best of Florence in one day, however, two to three days allows you to slow down and visit some worthwhile off-the-beaten-path spots.
 Florence also makes a great home base for day trips into Tuscany.

 LEARN MORE: 10 Things to do on Your First Visit to Florence

 With scenic, picturesque hillside towns rising up amidst vineyards and rolling hills, Tuscany is gorgeous and a joy to explore.
 You could easily spend one week in Tuscany, settling down in a Tuscan villa, with day trips out to the surrounding towns.

 San Gimignano | Best places to visit in Italy